Everything you need to know about Gonorrhea

 Gonorrhea is a common sexually transmitted bacterial infection that’s relatively easy to transmit.
 It can affect the throat, rectum (arse), penis (urethra) and eyes and is passed on through sexual contact with someone who has it — during anal sex, vaginal sex, oral sex, and even fingering as it can be passed on to other areas with your hands.

-Symptoms can take up to two weeks to show themselves after infection but it’s common for gonorrhea to have no symptoms at all, especially if it’s present in the throat or arse.
+Symptoms of gonorrhea can take up to two weeks to show themselves after infection.
+It’s common for gonorrhea to have no symptoms at all, especially if it’s present in the throat or arse.
 Other signs can include:

 - A creamy or yellowish discharge, especially if it’s from your urethra (penis)